Metrics

 Note that publishers are going to be created on the metrics bus only when they have matching metrics.

-Currently, support is offered for RDBMS, ElasticSearch and VaranDB (Tick42 proprietary Cassandra/ElasticSearch high volume solution).
+Currently, storage support is offered for RDBMS, ElasticSearch and VaranDB (Tick42 proprietary Cassandra/ElasticSearch high-volume solution).
 Support for other options is being developed as well.

 Visualization

-All visualizations and analyses of the gathered information is handled by the client with their preferred tools and infrastructure.
+All visualizations and analyses of the gathered information are handled by the client with their preferred tools and infrastructure.

 See also the Glue42 Insights product which provides means for aggregating and visualizing the collected metrics information.